 05 of 05

 The No. 1 rule regarding safety and art materials should be obvious—sloppy work habits can be dangerous.
 Avoid eating a sandwich with paint on your hands, for example.
-Know what you’re using and what precautions you need or want to take, and where to find nontoxic art materials.
+Know what you’re using and what precautions you need or want to take.